 I remember when vegan cookie recipes were bland, dry, and full of hard-to-find ingredients.

-Not to mention, there are an endless number of dairy-free cookie recipes out there!
+Seriously, there’s an endless number of dairy-free cookie recipes out there.

-You’ll find everything from classic chocolate chip and peanut butter cookies to buttery shortbread and even homemade Oreos.
+You’ll find everything on this list.
+I’m talking chocolate chip, peanut butter, shortbread, and even homemade Oreos.

-These 25 vegan cookie recipes are just as good as, if not better than standard cookie recipes.
+These vegan cookie recipes are just as good as – if not better than – standard cookies.

 So why not give one (or three) a try?
 I’ll bet you won’t even notice the difference.